What Is a Good Savings Rate? How to Calculate It for FIRE

 Example: Jennifer, age 28, earns $75,000/year and saves aggressively: - Saves $2,500/month - Current savings: $15,000 - Expected return: 7%

-Her full FIRE number of $1,500,000 would take approximately 22 more years at the same rate.
+Her full FIRE number of $1,500,000 would take approximately 21 years in total at the same modeled rate and contribution amount.

 Reaching Coast FIRE is a fundamental shift in your relationship with money and work.